peterborkuti/haarselector/README.md

 CAR_FRONT ./20131027-121836/00000146.png 1 440 249 53 42
 ```

-You can filter this list later to ouput to different files the different types of lines
+You can filter this list later to ouput the different types of lines
-(here "background" and "CAR_FRONT")
+(here "background" and "CAR_FRONT") to different files (example: background.txt, car_front.txt)

+Than create a vector od samples:
+>./opencv_createsamples -vec vecout.dat -bg bakcground.txt -info car_front.txt -show

+Its output is vecout.dat.

+Than train:
+>./opencv_traincascade -bg bakcground.txt -data train -vec vecout.dat -numPos 400

+where numPos is less than the number of samples in vecout.dat.

+For more info on opencv_createsamples and opencv_traincascade, see OpenCV documentation.

 ## Features
 * Magnify a rectangle to help select more precisely